EucretiaM/Eucretia-Matyala-SoftwareEng.Assignments/Reflection.md

+### Assignment 2 Reflection
+Running this project was challenging due to errors caused by syntax, logic, dependencies, or configuration issues.
+Despite debugging, testing, and consulting documentation and forums, I couldn't get it to run.
+AI was invaluable for breaking down problems and offering step-by-step guidance, while documentation and online communities provided deeper insights and practical examples.
+Tutorials and guides helped clarify foundational concepts.

+When stuck, I learned the importance of persistence, taking breaks, and seeking clarification.
+These challenges taught me to use resources effectively and view failures as learning opportunities.

+Acknowledgments: Thanks to Shasha, Siya, the open-source community, and online resources for their support and tools that enhanced my understanding.

 ### Assignment 5 Reflection
 Putting the idea on paper was super exciting, but the implementation was super challenging.
 Having Math symbols on the system was a super challenging implementation.
 The choice of the backend language and the database a challenging; ultimately, JavaScript wins.